leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 ## `dataHelper`

-`dataHelper` is used to transform the data-values of LOM elements from various LOM-internal formats into more useful forms.
+`dataHelper` is used to transform the data-values of LOM elements from various LOM-internal formats into something more useful.

 `makePresentable` returns the value of a data-object as something that can be shown to the user: vocabulary values and languages will be